Turkey Burger Salad (Ground Turkey Salad)

 I always get it on my burger, and then get an extra side of the sauce to dip my fries in, too!

 The creaminess from the buttermilk, mayonnaise and sour cream add a richness to the salad, and the sun dried tomatoes add a whole bunch of umami to this ground turkey salad recipe.
+Use any extra buttermilk for my buttermilk chicken marinade later in the week!

 Don’t forget the lemon zest and juice – the acid brightens all of the flavors even more.